Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 with

 The dimension of the eigenspace is

 where we define the binomial coefficient to vanish if $r<0$ or $r>k$.
-We stress (\ref{Hk}) encompasses the quantum (\ref{HN}) and auxiliary (\ref{HM}) Hilbert spaces for $k=N$ and $k=M$, respectively.
-We introduced the decomposition because Bethe states arrange into the eigenspaces, thus the unitaries of ABCs based on them break into blocks of definite total spin along the $z$-axis.
-Bethe states with $r$ magnons over $k$ spins belong to $\mathsf{H}_k^{[r]}$ in particular.
-If $k$ and $r$ with $r\leq k$ are fixed, Bethe states are in one-to-one correspondence with the computational basis of $\mathsf{H}_k^{[r]}$.
-In Appendix~\ref{appindexation}, we define the index $\alpha$ to label the string $1\leq n_1<\ldots<n_r\leq k$ inside the eigenspace $\mathsf{H}_k^{[r]}$.
-We shall use the index to label to the objects of ABCs.
-Later we do not allow~$r$ to be greater than $M$, although $M$ itself could belong to $0\leq M\leq N$.
+We stress (\ref{Hk}) encompasses as particular cases the quantum (\ref{HN}) and auxiliary (\ref{HM}) Hilbert spaces for $k=N$ and $k=M$, respectively.
+We introduced the decomposition because Bethe states arrange into eigenspaces of definite total spin along the $z$-axis, thus the unitaries of ABCs based on them break into blocks.
+Bethe states with~$r$ magnons over $k$ spins specifically belong to $\mathsf{H}_k^{[r]}$.
+If $k$ and $r$ with~$r\leq k$ are fixed, Bethe states are in one-to-one correspondence with elements of the computational basis of~$\mathsf{H}_k^{[r]}$.
+In Appendix~\ref{appindexation}, we define the indices $\alpha$ to label strings $1\leq n_1<\ldots<n_r\leq k$ inside the eigenspace~$\mathsf{H}_k^{[r]}$.
+We use the index to label the objects of ABCs.
+We do not allow~$r$ to be greater than $M$, although~$M$ itself could belong to $0\leq M\leq N$.

+The arrangement of Bethe states into eigenspaces of definite total spin along the $z$-axis is clarified by the MPS of the CBA.
+To see this, it is convenient to assemble both $\Lambda^0$ and $\Lambda^1$ into the non-unitary tensor

-The arrangement of Bethe states into eigenspaces is not accidental.
-In the MPS formulation of the CBA (\ref{inhMPS}), it follows from the commutativity between $\Lambda_j$ and the total spin along $z$-axis of $M+1$ qubits ($M$ ancillae and the $j$-th spin of the quantum space).
-Therefore, we can write
+where $|i\rangle_j$ belongs to the Hilbert space of the $j$-th spin.
+We have defined~$\Lambda_j$ so that it moves the position of~$\mathsf{h}_j$ in the tensor product from the last to the first place, which is convenient for the derivation of ABCs.
+Note we have not specified~$\Lambda_j|1\rangle_j$ as it plays no role in the MPS.
+The tensor~$\Lambda_j$ by construction commutes and the total spin along $z$-axis of $M+1$ qubits ($M$ ancillae and the $j$-th spin of the quantum space).
+Since the product of tensors in the auxiliary space of the MPS~(\ref{inhMPS}) is initialized on~$\ket{1}^{\otimes M}$ and projected on~$\bra{0}^{\otimes M}$, the Bethe state must carry a definite number of ones.
+We depict the MPS~(\ref{inhMPS}) in terms of~$\Lambda_j$ in Figure~\ref{figPsiMNinh}.